Career Advancement Strategies: 6 Actionable Tips for Growth

 If your career growth plan involves a pivot or industry shift, you might need to secure certain certifications or qualifications.

-Be sure to identify if your prospective career area or job has requirements that you don’t currently meet.
+Be sure to identify if your prospective career area, role, or job has requirements that you don’t currently meet.
 From there, you can set a timeline for acquiring these qualifications.

 Investing in your professional development takes time and money — but it’s well worth the return.